Route 66 in Edwardsville

 Are you interested in being a sponsor, food or market vendor or volunteer?
 Call 618-692-7538 or email: Parks@cityofedwardsville.com

-West End Service Station (opens June 9, 2023!)
+West End Service Station

 From 1927 to 1964, the brick building at St. Louis and West streets -- also known then as Route 66 -- catered to untold numbers of visitors and travelers from near and far as an automobile service station.
-Once Route 66 no longer cut through Edwardsville, the station took on a new role as a dental office.
+Once Route 66 no longer cut through Edwardsville, the West End Service Station took on a new role as a dental office.
 In 2022, the City of Edwardsville bought the now-vacant office.
 With the help of a state grant secured through the Great Rivers and Routes Tourism Bureau, the former service station is roaring back to life and fueling new adventures as a Route 66 interpretive center teeming with images and information about the famed "Mother Road" and its existence in Edwardsville and beyond!
+The new West End Service Station opened in June 2023.

 Route 66 Mural and Monument

 Another terrific spot to grab a photo is on Illinois Route 157 near Lincoln Middle School, right along the original stretch of Route 66 in Edwardsville.
-The giant Route 66 shield there is part of the "Six on 66" monuments.
+The giant Route 66 shield there is part of the original "Six on 66" monuments.
 Other shields are in Carlinville, Litchfield, Collinsville, Granite City and Hamel.
 And don't miss the nearby "experience hub" featuring fun facts about the Mother Road.

 The murals and monuments were made possible through a state grant secured by Great Rivers and Routes Tourism Bureau.